ecoscape-earth/ecoscape-layers/README.md

 - `range_fn` (str | None, optional): The output path for the range map.
 This is created before making the habitat layer.
 Defaults to None.
 - `range_src` (str, optional): The source from which to obtain range maps from.
 Defaults to "iucn".
 - `current_hab_overrides` (list[str | int] | None, optional): This parameter is passed to the get_current_habitat function and allows the user to redefine what is considered habitat.
 Defaults to None.
-  - The `current_hab_overrides` should most likely not be used to preserve consistency across what is determined as habitat.
-However it allows for custom control for users.
+  - `current_hab_overrides` should most likely not be used to preserve consistency across what is determined as habitat.
+However, it gives users more custom control.

 ## Known issues